HomeDev GuideRecipesAPI Reference

 This topic is for CMS administrators and developers with administrative access rights.

 The Edit Tabs function lets administrators and developers manage how properties are organized within the CMS interface.
 By customizing tabs, you can group related properties together to improve the editing experience.
+Tabs group related content type properties into sections in the All Properties editing view, which helps editors find and fill in related fields.

-From Settings > Edit Tabs you can:
+From Settings > Edit Tabs, do the following:

 • Add, edit, and delete tabs.